dmd-program/dmd-100/topics/design_blocks.md

 # Design blocks

-A design block is a mental hinderance to finding solutions that stray from preconceived or assumed knowledge and ideas.
+A design block is a mental, cultural, or social hinderance to finding solutions that stray from norms and preconceived or assumed knowledge and ideas.

 > We live in a society that penalizes highly creative individuals for their non-conformist autonomy.
 This makes the teaching of problem-solving discouraging and difficult.
 A twenty-two-year-old student arrives at school with massive blocks against new ways of thinking, engendered by some sixteen years of miseducation, a heritage of childhood and pubescence of being "molded," "adjusted," "shaped."
 Meanwhile our society continuously evolves new social patterns that promise a slight departure from the mainstream but without ever endangering the patchwork of marginal groups that make up society as a whole.